keatoncscheible/dsp_101/README.md

 # Digital Signal Processing 101
 This repository aims to provide a high level overview of many fundamental digital signal processing (DSP) concepts.
-Much of the content here is derived from Rick Lyons book, "Understanding Digital Signal Processing" [1].
+The content here is a compilation from several [references](#references).

 ## Topics:
 * [Periodic Sampling](periodic_sampling.ipynb)